jlgerber/rustclass/lesson_01.md

     }
 }
 ```
 There are some new concepts to take in here.
-First, we can use `Self` to refer our type, although we dont have to.
+First, we can use `Self` to refer our type, although we don't have to.

 Second, when a variable name matches the function parameter name, we do not have to explicitly call it out.